 Be sure to notify your credit providers of any change of residence, as well as update the details on your driver’s license and ID.

 Order a deep clean of your new residence

 No one wants to move into a house that has not been properly cleaned yet, and certainly few people feel up to spending the whole day moving only to get to the new premises and need to clean.
 Rather allocate some funds in your moving budget to hiring a team of professional cleaners to come in so you can be assured that your new home is move-in ready.

 - Do you have a moving company dispute?
 This is what you have to know.

-- Two smiling men in a white moving company van.
+- Two smiling men in front of white moving company van.